The-Microservice-Dungeon/docs/docs/quickGuide/gameBasics.md

 ## 3. Start Game(play)

 ## 4. Player issues Commandes

 Please refer to the Chapter [Player Basics](https://the-microservice-dungeon.github.io/docs/quickGuide/howToBuildAPlayer)

 ## 5. End Game(play)

+There are three posipilities how a game should end.

+* The game has reached the round number, which was defined earlier.

+* You tried to change the maximum round number and the new value was lower than the current round count of the game.

+* You used the **POST** http://{defaultHost}/games/{gameId}/gameCommands/end REST call to end a game.

 ## Warning